rajendradanve/readwise/README.md

 - [MDN Resources](https://developer.mozilla.org/en-US/docs/Web/Reference)

-    MDS resources are used to get more understanding some concepts and some regular help
+    MDS resources are used to get more understanding of some concepts and some regular help

 - [Google Fonts](https://fonts.google.com/)